matheusmisumoto/simple-recaptcha-login/README.md

-# simple-recaptcha-login
+# Simple reCAPTCHA login
-Simple login form using reCAPTCHA validation
+A simple login form in PHP using reCAPTCHA validation